makotogitdev/weather-judge/README.md

 - Wind speed
 - Chance of Rain

-Currently it only evaluates today's data but I plan on adding an ability to take a specified date.
+Currently it only evaluates today's data but I plan on adding the ability to take a specified date.
 Since there are four criteria, each criteria can be given up to 25 points.
 By default, optimal weather is considered as a day with comfortable temperature (67-77F), less than 15 mph wind, low chance of rain, and low sky cover.